GuavTek/M2IDI_TANGLE_HW/README.md

+This eurorack module is an analog multiplexer controlled via the internal bus.
+Mappings can be recalled with MIDI program change messages.
 View this project on [CADLAB.io](https://cadlab.io/project/25238) to see renders of schematics and PCB, as well as current issues.

 <h2> A part of the M2IDI prototypes </h2>